actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 The concepts that we dealt above was in the univariate case, which means we are only dealing with one random variable.
 However, we should know that in reality it is not as simple as that.
 Take for instance in risk management, we expect to deal with multiple random individual claims in a portfolio, that can be $X_1$, $X_2$ up to $X_n$ where each belongs to some distribution.
 This requires we know joint distribution of all those random variables to be able to calculate metrics such as the pdf, cdf, quantiles related to these random variables.

-Let us take a multivariate normal distribution as an example.
+Let us take a multivariate normal distribution as an example and compare it to its univariate counterpart to see the differences.

 We need to note some changes to elements of the multivariate normal distribution versus the univariate normal distribution.
-A clear thing is while we dealt with only single values of mean and variance to describe the normal distribution in the univariate model.
+While we dealt with only single values of mean and variance to describe the normal distribution in the univariate model.
 However, we now deal with vector of means and a variance-covariance matrix to describe distribution in the multivariate model.
 This should be logical as we assume every random variable possesses it's own mean, hence the vector of means.
 We also assume by default that there is correlation between these random variables, and these are used to calculate the variance and covariances between variables that belongs in the variance-covariance matrix.
 Unless stated otherwise where there is no correlation between variables, covariances between random variables are esentially zero leaving us a diagonal variance matrix only consisting of variances of every random variable on the diagonals.

 To help visualise: